Jennifer White-Johnson

-Jennifer White-Johnson is an artist and activist living in Baltimore, MD.
+Jennifer White-Johnson is an American artist and activist living in Baltimore, Maryland.
 As a disabled Afro-Latina artist with ADHD and Graves' Disease she uses graphic design and photography as a means to discuss the intersection of disability rights and anti-racism, and to give visibility to misrepresented voices.
-After getting her MFA in Graphic Design from Maryland Institute College of Art, she taught as professor of Visual Communication Design at Bowie State University.
-Some of her notable works include the Black Disabled Lives Matter symbol, and a Black Autistic Joy advocacy zine called Knox Roxs.
+After completing her Masters degree, she taught as professor of Visual Communication Design at Bowie State University.
+Some of her more famous works include the Black Disabled Lives Matter symbol, and a Black autistic joy advocacy zine called Knox Roxs.

-Education
+Early life and education

+White-Johnson was born to a Puerto-Rican mother and a Chicagoan father and was raised in Maryland and Washington, D.C.

-White-Johnson first earned her BA in Visual Arts from University of Maryland Baltimore County.
-She also has an MFA in Graphic Design from the Maryland Institute College of Art.
+She earned her BA in Visual Arts from University of Maryland, Baltimore County and also completed an MFA in Graphic Design from the Maryland Institute College of Art.

 Career

+White-Johnson has taught as a Guest Lecturer at the University of Minnesota School of Design's Design Justice Initiative.